cotyembry/notes/README.md

     git reset HEAD -- .

-see http://stackoverflow.com/questions/19730565/how-to-remove-files-from-git-staging-area for more info on this command It might take a little while to run as well so be prepared to wait...
+see http://stackoverflow.com/questions/19730565/how-to-remove-files-from-git-staging-area for more info on this command.

+It might take a little while to run as well so be prepared to wait...

 #Error message issues